 Males and females look alike, generally dark brown.
-The face and each side of the thorax are marked with patches of greenish yellow, and the sides of the abdomen lined with yellowy orange dashes.
+The face and each side of the thorax are marked with patches of greenish-yellow, and the sides of the abdomen are lined with yellowy-orange dashes.

 After mating, the female will lay her eggs by dipping her tail in the water while hovering above.

 This species is found from Alaska south to northern California.
 It is very common on the coast of BC.

 They begin life as medium to large larvae, with a length up to 2.5 cm.
 It is orangery brown, and the abdomen is rounded, giving it a short, stocky appearance.
 There is a small hook on the top of abdominal segments three through eight, while the hooks on segments five through seven are noticeably larger.
 There is a small, rear-facing spine on each side of abdominal segments eight and nine.